Best Climbing Gloves

 How sensitive do you need your hands to be?

-Depending on your style and preferences when you climb, you’ll need your hands to be able to feel the rock or wall beneath them with relatively high level of sensitivity.
+Depending on your style and preferences when you climb, you’ll need your hands to be able to feel the rock or wall beneath them with a relatively high level of sensitivity.
 With practice, you’ll be able to use your sense of touch to tell you if a hold will support you, or whether a crack opens wider a little further down, or whether you should start another pitch if possible.
 It’s truly amazing what your hands and touch can tell you if you simply know how to listen to them.

 However, if your gloves prevent you from having the sensitivity that you need, they really aren’t worth your time as a climber.
 However, you also need to think about being able to protect your hands adequately from the bumps, scrapes and other minor injuries that you’ll experience along the way.